Words by Dalene Heck / Photography by Pete Heck

-When we managed to get out and finally see Berlin, descriptive words swirled between us: hip, gritty, cool, tough, spirited, angry, political.
+We had 3 days in Berlin and on the 3rd day we finally were able to venture out and explore the city.
+Descriptive words swirled between us: hip, gritty, cool, tough, spirited, angry, political.

 Berlin is a city that deserves all of it’s raging praise, and more, for evoking contemplation like none other.
 It’s not a shock that the city was awarded UNESCO’s City of Design, as even down the most nondescript side street we would always find something to capture our eye and imagination.